Have questions? We're here.

 • 1 Breakfast

 During the early morning, cruise into Reykjavik and disembark at approximately 8.00 am.
-Farewell to your Expedition Team and fellow passengers as you continue your journeys.
-Transfer to your downtown hotel or Keflavik airport.
+Farewell your Expedition Team and fellow passengers as you all continue your onward journeys.
+Transfer to Keflavik airport.

 Ship/Hotel